This post may contain affiliate links. Please read our disclosure policy.

 - Fattier ground meats = more flavor (and the meatballs will be more moist), so avoid anything that’s extra lean (80-85% lean is good).

 - You can make the meatballs bigger or smaller than suggested, but keep in mind that cooking time will need to be adjusted.
+Meatballs are safe to eat when they’re 165F in the middle.

 - I easily fit 25 meatballs on this half size sheet pan.